 Daywalking Vampire: Sunlight is not deadly to vampires, but it causes a nasty sunburn, thus they usually sleep during the day and hunt at night.

-Decapitated Army: The season 7 finale: when the Leviathans' leader Dick Roman is killed by Dean and Castiel, Crowley comments that they won't be a Big Bad-level threat anymore, since Roman's been their leader since basically the dawn of time and losing him will throw them into confusion.
+Decapitated Army: The Season 7 finale.
+When the Leviathans' leader Dick Roman is killed by Dean and Castiel, Crowley comments that they won't be a Big Bad-level threat anymore, since Roman's been their leader since basically the dawn of time and losing him will throw them into confusion.
 The remaining Levis are quickly dispatched by Crowley's own demon army.

 Dean Ex Machina: Dean always seems to pop up and save the day whenever Sam (or anyone really) is in trouble.

-Deus Exit Machina: Having Castiel around and fully angeled-up is basically the Easy Button.
-So he gets hit with this a lot.
+Deus Exit Machina: Having Castiel around and fully angeled-up is basically the Easy Button, so he gets hit with this a lot.

 The first time, he time travels back to when the Winchesters' parents were still alive, and the effort alone nearly kills him.

-The second time, he branded an anti-angel sigil on his chest to send a bunch of angelic Mooks to God-knows-where.
+The second time, he brands an anti-angel sigil on his chest to send a bunch of angelic Mooks to God-knows-where.
 This had the nasty side effect of sending him to God-knows-where, as well as stripping him of his remaining powers.

-The third time, Castiel is busy fighting an offscreen civil war in Heaven and being one of the Big Bad Ensemble of the season.
+The third time, Castiel is busy fighting an off-screen civil war in Heaven and being one of the Big Bad Ensemble of the season.